Other reports

 Additionally, our Healthcare Green Teams community shares circular economy best practices.
 In 2022, we fostered a best practice sharing community, which led to the establishment of circular hubs at five manufacturing sites (Vevey and Aubonne in Switzerland, Guidonia and Ivrea in Italy and Darmstadt) to promote the exchange of unused materials and give them a second life.

-Shifting from landfil to waste-to-energy
+Shifting from landfill to waste-to-energy

 At our site in St. Louis, Missouri (USA) we employ waste-to-energy recovery for vast portions of our waste instead of landfilling it.
 As of the end of 2022, this applied to 1,310 metric tons (2021: 781).
 Furthermore, the site is planning to shift further waste streams from landfill to waste-to-energy recovery.